falgunsinha/Hierarchical-Risk-Parity-for-portfolio-management/README.md

 * Returns and measures are in Daily basis.

 ## How does it works (Wombo_combo.py)
-If the aim of the utilization is just a pratic sense of what could do a management algorithm into the market the right way to use it is working with _Wombo_combo.py_ otherwise you can try some theoretical ways using _HRP.py_ and _Montecarlo.py_
+If the aim of the utilization is just a pratic sense of what could do a management algorithm into the market the right way to use it is working with _Wombo_combo.py_ otherwise we can try some theoretical ways using _HRP.py_ and _Montecarlo.py_

-After you set up all the variables described before the algo start working, it takes few seconds, the longest part is downloading data from API.
+After we set up all the variables described before the algo start working, it takes few seconds, the longest part is downloading data from API.
 * First of all the algo gives IVP composition, and then HRP composition in terms of % weight over the total budget.
 About the HRP output there's some easy measures like Standard Deviation, Return and Sharpe Ratio.
 These measures are on daily basis.
 * There are 2 paths to follow, the main one takes in input a list __lista_investing__ with assets the user want to bring into portfolio.
 The second path regard a composition built with combinations that explain the best Sharpe Ratio among the head __n_asset_mkt__.
 As i explain in (__3__) is not random for now.